hashicorp/terraform-provider-google/website/docs/r/google_service_account_key.html.markdown

 * `name` - The name used for this key pair

-* `fingerprint` - The MD5 public key fingerprint as specified in section 4 of RFC 4716.

 * `public_key` - The public key, base64 encoded

 * `private_key` - The private key, base64 encoded.
 This is only populated